MatanEck/Advanced-Computer-Architecture-Lab-1/README.md

 19: JNE: jump to immediate[15:0] if R[src0] != R[src1]
 20: JIN: indirect jump to address R[src0]
 24: HLT: halt execution

+*Part of Advanced-Computer-Architecture-Lab in TAU.
+Assignment instructions were copied - All rights reserved to Tel Aviv University.